 Plug & Play Photovoltaic Systems

-The project investigates the potential for plug-and-play PV systems in Switzerland.
-Based on operating scenarios and device analyses, a list of requirements (performance, safety, processes) for future approval will be drawn up.
+The project investigates for the first time the potential for plug-and-play PV systems in Switzerland.
+Based on operating scenarios and device analyses, a list of requirements (performance, safety, processes) for future use is being drawn

 Factsheet